Shepherd's Hand is a place of HOpe

 A LITTLE HISTORY

-- SHFC serves people who cannot access health care, who are at or below 200% of the federal poverty level and do not qualify for other services.
-The Community Meal and our wellness program are both open to the public.
+The free clinic serves people who cannot access health care, who are at or below 200% of the federal poverty level and do not qualify for other services.
+The Community Meal is open to the public.

 Dan Chisholm, Vice President